RobMeades/ioc-server/README.md

 ```

 ## DNS Entry
 To avoid having to remember the IP address of the machine I added a DDNS entry for it in my account at www.noip.com.
-Then I installed the Dynamic Update Client with:
+Then I installed their Dynamic Update Client with:

 ```
 mkdir noip